axinc-ai/ailia-models-tflite/super_resolution/srresnet/README.md

 $ python3 srresnet.py --video VIDEO_PATH
 ```

-The default setting is to use the optimized model and weights, but you can also switch to the normal model by using the `--normal` option.

 Image Input only: Instead of resizing input image to (64 * 64) when loading, you can try padding mode using `--padding` option.

 ## Reference